-Concurrently, in May 2019, the Company entered into new unsecured credit facilities, which include: (1) a \$250 million senior unsecured revolving credit facility ("2019 Revolving Credit Facility") and (2) a \$265 million senior unsecured term loan facility ("2019 Term Loan Facility" and together with the 2019 Revolving Credit Facility, "2019 Credit Facilities").
-The 2019 Revolving Credit Facility has an initial four-year term through May 2023, plus one 12-month extension option, and the 2019 Term Loan Facility has an initial five-year term through May 2024.
-The 2019 Credit Facilities bear interest based on 30-day LIBOR plus a spread that varies with the Company's leverage ratio.
-In connection with the refinancing of the 2014 Credit Facilities, the Company paid financing coordination fees to the Advisor of approximately \$5.2 million; refer to Note 11.
+Concurrently, in May 2019, the Company entered into new unsecured credit facilities, which included: (1) a \$250 million senior unsecured revolving credit facility ("Revolving Credit Facility") and (2) a \$265 million senior unsecured term loan facility ("Term Loan Facility" and together with the Revolving Credit Facility, "Credit Facilities").
+The Revolving Credit Facility has an initial four-year term through May 2023, plus one 12-month extension option, and the Term Loan Facility has an initial five-year term through May 2024.
+The Credit Facilities bear interest based on 30-day LIBOR plus a spread that varies with the Company's leverage ratio.
+In connection with the refinancing of the 2014 Credit Facilities, the Company paid financing coordination fees to the Advisor of approximately \$5.2 million; refer to Note 10.
 "Related Party Arrangements" for additional information.